Black Widow Imaging Increases Car Sales Velocity Utilizing AWS Auto-scaling Services

 Ultimately, the two teams decided on a customized Elastic Beanstalk that was designed with the scalability of serverless workloads in mind.
 Black Widow’s architecture would need to be built with SSM parameters and a decoupling stack in multiple pieces across the pipeline.
 Their CMS would be spun up as a separate environment in a fully automated fashion to avoid any additional overhead.
 A load balancer serves as a single point of entry for traffic into the VPC and distributes traffic to all available web server instances, automatically registering and deregistering instances as Elastic Beanstalk scales up and down.

 “Black Widow, through this entire process, were wonderful teammates to have.
 Their engineers were so ready and willing to dive right into any problem, to talk about different options and ideas.
 It made this project a lot of fun to work on,” said Baloul.

 Serverless Accelerates Black Widow’s Growth

 As of early 2021, Black Widow has successfully migrated their customers from their local data center to AWS.
 Thanks to thoughtful design, Black Widow was able to simply migrate their existing code to AWS, making the transition smooth for the entire team.
-The biggest noticeable differences, Kemper said, has been the reliability of the AWS services and improved overall performance.
+The biggest noticeable differences, Kemper said, have been the reliability of the AWS services and improved overall performance.